-- 3.83 The economics, logistics and some of the planning issues governing non-road transport are described above.
+3.83 The economics, logistics and some of the planning issues governing non-road transport are described above.
 These suggest that, to be viable economically, they require significant volumes of transfer between fairly tightly defined points (i.e. suitable quarries and markets proximate to dispatch/reception points), and in the case of rail, along available train paths.
 Also, to support the capital and running costs, the scale and distances usually have to be large and markets sustained.
-As the total market is inelastic, this also suggests a small number of very large producing units would be most appropriate in this context. - 3.84 In contrast, the proximity principle implies that the shortest possible distances between sources and markets should be the aim and in turn, the need for a significant number of small/medium scale operations, proximate to the main centres of consumption.
+As the total market is inelastic, this also suggests a small number of very large producing units would be most appropriate in this context.

+3.84 In contrast, the proximity principle implies that the shortest possible distances between sources and markets should be the aim and in turn, the need for a significant number of small/medium scale operations, proximate to the main centres of consumption.
 The latter is the normal pattern on Anglesey, along the N Wales coast and in Flintshire.
-In contrast there are very few quarries outside those areas which are in any case, far less densely populated. - 3.85 Many of the problems associated with road transport are experienced over the often relatively short distance between the processing plant and the primary road network.
+In contrast there are very few quarries outside those areas which are in any case, far less densely populated.

+3.85 Many of the problems associated with road transport are experienced over the often relatively short distance between the processing plant and the primary road network.
+For example this was probably the main single concern expressed by members of the public and particularly in respect of areas of Gwynedd where slate waste tips are being reworked.
 There appears to be a particular need for a more comprehensive approach to decision-making and for opportunities to be taken to improve the situation at older but active plants in this respect, in order to improve local sustainability.